On this page

 Embassies and consular services for Hong Kong (SAR)

 Our relationship with Hong Kong

-Hong Kong and New Zealand are like-minded in many ways, and we have a good relationship with the tiny but densely populated special administrative region (SAR) of China.
-We are both strong supporters of open markets and free multilateral trade, and we have a free trade agreement between our two economies.
+Hong Kong and New Zealand have deep and long-standing relations.
+New Zealand has a constructive relationship with the tiny but densely populated special administrative region (SAR) of China, underpinned by a dynamic economic relationship and long established people-to-people ties.
+New Zealand and Hong Kong are both strong supporters of open markets and free multilateral trade, and there is a free trade agreement between the two economies.

-An important trading partner for us in its own right, Hong Kong also acts as a gateway for our exports of goods and services into mainland China and is one of our largest sources of foreign direct investment.
+An important trading partner for New Zealand in its own right, Hong Kong also acts as a gateway for our exports of goods and services into mainland China and is one of our largest sources of foreign direct investment.

 Exports to Hong Kong